cs2103aug2015-f11-2j/main/README.md

 # Next

-> What's my next task?

 Next is a task manager that makes managing your daily tasks simple.

-Next combines the richness of a graphical interface with the speed of traditional commandline input to maximize your efficiency.
+By combining the richness of a graphical interface with the speed of traditional commandline input, Next offers maximum efficiency and ease of use.

 ## Usage